makeruniverse/docs/docs/makerblog/blog.md

 Turns out, people likely end up on top of the Empire State Building at Noon.

-It shows that coordination without communication is possible.

 In this thought experiment, the Empire State Building is a so-called [Schelling Point](https://www.youtube.com/watch?v=BtW-Ds-artA).

-Product teams are well-advised to take advantage of their users’ Schelling Points: to know how users navigate through new offers.
+The existence of Schelling Points indicate that coordination without communication is possible.

+In various other scenarios, users gravitate towards likely solutions.
+This is especially interesting for product teams.
+Being aware of Schelling Points, these teams can take advantage of coordination effects with their users.

 ### Jobs to be Done